aichingm/ReadlineTemplate/README.md

     )

-__Note:__ The user will have to enter the test before the colon to select the Item.
+__Note:__ The user will have to enter the text before the colon to select the item.